 Because there are not the numbers of well survivors to raise awareness for ovarian cancer, research has been grossly under funded.
 Progress is stalled due to lack of adequate research dollars.
 HERA is working to change these facts through our OSB Grant Program, participating at National Cancer Institute forums and on the national advocacy front.

 The HERA Women’s Cancer Foundation recently established a new grant focused on the cause, early detection, treatment, and/or understanding of ovarian cancer.
 The Sean Patrick Multidisciplinary Collaborative Grant provides $50,000 for a cross-disciplinary project that is collaborative in nature.
 The application must identify two (or more) scientists with different yet complementary skills and explain how these skills will be synergistic in addressing the ovarian cancer problem.
-HERA is proud to announce that the 2012 Sean Patrick Grant was awarded to Dr. Carrie Rinker-Schaeffer (University of Chicago) and Dr. Jason Shear (University of Texas).
-Click here to read about their exciting research.
+HERA is proud to announce that the 2013 Sean Patrick Grant was awarded to Dr. Daniel Vallera and Dr. Daniel Kaufman from the University of Minnesota.
+Their exciting research, “Recruiting the Immune System to Attack Ovarian Cancer,” targets ovarian cancer stem cells using the Natural Killers cells of the immune system to destroy ovarian cancer.
+Click here to read more about their work.

 In just over a decade, prostate cancer has seen 5 year survival rates climb to 99% (SEER).* Ovarian cancer has seen very little appreciable gains.
 Five year survival continues to hover around 50% (SEER).* The numbers do not tell the whole story either as most women are in continual treatment for the years they are alive unlike other cancers that produce longer disease free periods, so quality of life for many living with ovarian cancer is poor.